thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Objects,_Arrays,_Iterations.desc.md

 ### Delete key-value pairs

-Following the previous example, we'll want to delete a key-value pair with the following syntax:
+We can delete a key-value pair with the following syntax:

 ```
 var person = {